ollyrowe/algorithms/README.md

 #### CI / CD

-This project makes use [GitHub Actions](https://github.com/features/actions) to enable continuous integration and deployment of new features into the master branch which is automatically deployed to [GitHub Pages](https://pages.github.com/).
+This project makes use of [GitHub Actions](https://github.com/features/actions) to enable continuous integration and deployment of new features into the master branch which is automatically deployed to [GitHub Pages](https://pages.github.com/).

 ## ✨ Request Feature